Aryan-Srivastava-dev/User-Management-REST-API/README.md

 # Full-Stack User Management CRUD App

-A **full-stack CRUD application** built from scratch using **Node.js, Express.js, PostgreSQL, and JavaScript (Fetch API)**.
-This project demonstrates end-to-end development skills including database integration, REST API design, frontend-backend communication, and dynamic user interaction.

-## Features

-- **Backend**
-  - Node.js + Express.js server
-  - RESTful API with endpoints:
-    - `GET /api/users/get` - fetch all users
-    - `GET /api/users/get/:id` - fetch individual user by ID
-    - `POST /api/users/post` - add a new user
-    - `PATCH /api/users/:id` - update user info
-    - `DELETE /api/users/:id` - delete a user
-  - PostgreSQL integration with **connection pooling** and **parameterized queries**
-  - Error handling for database operations
-  - Clean server shutdown with `SIGINT`

-- **Frontend**
-  - HTML, CSS, JavaScript using **fetch() API**
-  - Dynamic form handling for adding, updating, and deleting users
-  - Toggleable input fields for better UX
-  - Supports **enter key submission**
-  - Handles optional and null fields gracefully

-- **Project Highlights**
-  - Fully **built from scratch**, no templates
-  - End-to-end integration of frontend and backend
-  - Polished UX for all CRUD operations
-  - Realistic database management app suitable for production-level learning

-## What I Learned

-- Full-stack development with **Node.js, Express.js, PostgreSQL**
-- REST API design and CRUD operations
-- Frontend-backend communication using **fetch() API**
-- Dynamic form handling with toggleable inputs and enter-key submission
-- Handling optional/null fields in database updates
-- Independent testing, debugging, and project integration

-## Future Improvements

-- Deploy the app online with a live demo
-- Add user authentication
-- Add validation and error messages in the frontend
+A **full-stack CRUD application** built entirely from scratch using **Node.js, Express.js, PostgreSQL, HTML, CSS, and Vanilla JavaScript (Fetch API)**.
+It demonstrates strong understanding of backend architecture, REST API design, frontend-backend communication, and dynamic UI interactivity.

+---

+## 🚀 Features

+### 🧠 Backend
+- Developed with **Node.js** and **Express.js**
+- REST API routes:
+  - `GET /api/users/get` — fetch all users
+  - `GET /api/users/get/:id` — fetch user by ID
+  - `POST /api/users/post` — add a new user
+  - `PATCH /api/users/:id` — update user data
+  - `DELETE /api/users/:id` — remove a user
+- Integrated with **PostgreSQL** using connection pooling (`pg` module)
+- Supports optional and null fields gracefully
+- Implements proper error handling and clean server shutdown logic

+---

+### 💻 Frontend
+- **Built using HTML, CSS, and Vanilla JS (no frameworks)**
+- Connected to backend via **Fetch API**
+- Interactive interface to perform all CRUD operations:
+  - Fetch all users or specific users by ID
+  - Add new users with validation
+  - Update user details selectively (supports partial updates)
+  - Delete users by ID
+- **Dynamic input visibility toggling** for cleaner UX
+- **Enter-key submissions** for all actions (no submit buttons required)
+- Logs all responses and errors to the browser console for clarity

+---

+### 🧩 Technical Highlights
+- Complete end-to-end frontend–backend integration
+- Handles user interactions dynamically with clean event-based logic
+- Proper usage of `async/await` for asynchronous API calls
+- Input fields adapt to user actions for seamless interactivity
+- Independent testing and debugging performed for all routes and scenarios

+---

+## 📚 What I Learned
+- RESTful API development with **Express.js**
+- **Database integration** and parameterized queries in PostgreSQL
+- Building **frontend logic** using Fetch API
+- Handling user inputs dynamically with DOM manipulation
+- Managing optional and null values in database updates
+- Structuring full-stack projects from scratch

+---

+## 🔮 Future Enhancements
+- Add frontend form validation and inline error messages
+- Display fetched users dynamically on the webpage (instead of console)
+- Add authentication (JWT-based)
+- Deploy to Render or Vercel with hosted PostgreSQL on Supabase

+---

+## 🧠 Tech Stack
+**Frontend:** HTML, CSS, JavaScript (Fetch API)
+**Backend:** Node.js, Express.js
+**Database:** PostgreSQL
+**Other:** REST API, async/await, JSON handling

+---

+⭐ *Built completely from scratch, demonstrating full ownership of the code, debugging, and feature design.*